 The Administration will take reports and conduct a prompt investigation of any report of an act of harassment, intimidation or bullying and acts of cyberbullying.
 Any employee who has knowledge of conduct in violation of this policy shall immediately report their concerns to the principal who has overall responsibility for all investigations.
 Any student who has knowledge of conduct in violation of this policy or feels they has been harassed, intimidated or bullied and acts of being cyber bullied is encouraged to immediately report their concerns to the principal who has overall responsibility for all investigations.
-Any student who has nowledge of conduct in violation of this policy or feels they has been harassed, intimidated or bullied and acts of being cyber bullied is encouraged to immediately report their concerns to the principal who has overall responsibility for all investigations.
+Any student who has overall responsibility for all investigations are bullied or bullied and acts of being cyber bullied is encouraged to immediately report their concerns to the principal who has overall responsibility for all investigations.
 This report may be made anonymously.
 A student may also report concerns to a teacher who will be responsible for notifying the appropriate district official.